Joshua Meissner - Portfolio Website Documentation

 - Configuration: Managed through

-- Layouts: Templates in the
+_config.yml - Layouts: Templates in the

-directory - Includes: Reusable HTML snippets in the
+_layoutsdirectory - Includes: Reusable HTML snippets in the

-directory - Collections: Custom content types, primarily
+_includesdirectory - Collections: Custom content types, primarily

-- Styling: SASS/SCSS in the
+_projects - Styling: SASS/SCSS in the

-folder - Assets: Images in
+_sassdirectory andcssfolder - Assets: Images in

-2. Configuration (_config.yml
+2. Configuration (_config.yml)

-file contains the site’s global configuration settings including:
+The _config.yml file contains the site’s global configuration settings including:

 - Site title, description, and contact information